 9 – Reviews

 Understanding all of the elements for the page doesn’t necessarily make a good product description.
-When you’re writing your description, the most important thing is to make sure that you’re connecting with your ideal customer with your language.
+When you’re writing your description, the most important thing is to make sure that you’re connecting with your ideal customer.
+(I know, I know, as if you didn’t have enough to think about already.)
+In addition to the 9 elements of writing a product description that sells here’s a few more less technical things to consider:

-Don’t over-utilize adjectives, be very clear, and don’t assume that people know exactly what you’re talking about.
+- Don’t assume that people know exactly what you’re talking about.
 You’re an expert on your products—potentially the only expert.

-Don’t over explain or put too much description because again, people don’t read that stuff.
+- Don’t over explain or add tons description because again, people don’t read.
 Just focus on putting the most important information into the product description.
-Everything else that you WANT to say but it’s too much for the page, put it in an article.
+Everything else that you WANT to say but it’s too much for the page, put it in a spotlight article.

 Now, get to making those great product description pages!
 If you need help, or just want another pair of eyes, get on the phone with us.